Toyota & Hino developing Profia fuel cell truck

 According to a Toyota announcement, the chassis of the Profia has been specially adapted for use as a fuel cell vehicle, but Toyota does not mention specific conversions.
 Only this much: “Extensive weight savings” are intended to enable a high load capacity.
 The almost 12-metre-long Profia is to have a total weight of 25 tonnes.

-In the communication, Toyota focuses on the challenges of heavy-duty traffic in Japan – trucks account for about 60 per cent of the total CO2 emissions of commercial vehicles in Japan.
+Toyota says it is focussing heavily on the challenges of heavy-duty traffic in Japan where trucks account for about 60 per cent of the total CO2 emissions of commercial vehicles in Japan.
 With the fuel cell truck, the Toyota Group wants to develop a commercial vehicle that combines “economy, sustainability and practical benefits”.
 A date for a possible (small) series production of the FC truck is not mentioned in the communication, however.

 - ADVERTISEMENT -